 There has been much attention in the media recently about how great offers and new deals only available to new customers.
 To counter this, one high street bank has made the focus of its latest TV advert the fact that its offers and deals are available to both existing and new customers.

 The concept of banks cross-selling and up-selling to customers is an interesting one because, as evidenced above, it does not seem to have been a focus for this sector’s marketing efforts.
 Yet, the more products an individual customer uses a bank for the higher the profit per customer; a key retail banking success metric.

 It would appear that this is now changing however, with banks understanding that they are not immune from the need to become much more customer-centric in today’s world of the demanding, fickle consumer.
-In the second blog of the retail banking research series, Katharine Hulls, VP Marketing at Celebrus Technologies discusses the various marketing channels that are being utilised by both UK and US retail banks, the level of personalisation and the way organisations are exploring opportunities for successful up-selling and cross-selling.
+In the second blog of the retail banking research series, Katharine Hulls, VP Marketing at Celebrus Technologies discusses the various marketing channels that are being utilized by both UK and US retail banks, the level of personalization and the way organizations are exploring opportunities for successful up-selling and cross-selling.